fluid-project/infusion-docs/src/documents/tutorial-prefsFramework/CreatingAPrefsEditor.md

 than what we used for the heated seats preference.
 That protoTree needed to do only one thing: bind the model value to the input element.
 For the range input, we still need to bind the model value, but we _also_ need to set the `min`, `max` and `step` attributes of the element.
-For this, a simple key/value pair isn’t enough.Instead of a simple string reference as the value, we’ll use an object with a value property:
+For this, a simple key/value pair isn’t enough.
+Instead of a simple string reference as the value, we’ll use an object with a value property:

 ```javascript